oracle/cloudtestdrive/AppDev/helidon-k8s/ManualSetup/FullSetupFreeTier.md

 ![](images/02-vnc-login.png)

-Once you have logged in you will see the Linux desktop, it will look like
+Once you have logged in you will see the Linux desktop, it will look similar to this, though the background may differ.

 ![](images/03-desktop.png)